BrainLesion/panoptica/README.md

 ## Use cases and tutorials

-For tutorials featuring various use cases, cf. [BrainLesion/tutorials/panoptica](https://github.com/BrainLesion/tutorials/tree/main/panoptica).
+For tutorials featuring various use cases, see: [BrainLesion/tutorials/panoptica](https://github.com/BrainLesion/tutorials/tree/main/panoptica)

 ### Semantic Segmentation Input